 Palos Park is a very small village located in the state of Illinois.
-With a population of 4,888 people and two constituent neighborhoods, Palos Park is the 342nd largest community in Illinois.
+With a population of 4,899 people and three constituent neighborhoods, Palos Park is the 347th largest community in Illinois.

-Palos Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Palos Park is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Palos Park who work in management occupations (15.26%), healthcare (14.84%), and office and administrative support (14.80%).
+Palos Park is a decidedly white-collar village, with fully 85.47% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Palos Park is a village of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Palos Park who work in management occupations (19.69%), office and administrative support (9.72%), and food service (9.28%).

 Also of interest is that Palos Park has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.26% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Palos Park is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.